JolleJolles/pirecorder/README.md

 4. Run the `Recorder` class for the first time to determine the right lighting settings for the camera.
 Camera light levels depend on the following parameters: `brightness`,`iso`,`contrast`, and `compensation`.
 Easiest is to record a single image (use `rectype=img`) and adjust these parameters until satisfied, which are then automatically stored.
 5. Run the `set_roi` function to get the right region of interest to be used for recording, linked to the resolution set with the Recorder class.
 6. Run the `set_gains` function to automatically set the right, standardized white balance.
-7. Now the rpi and AnimRec configuration are fully set up! simply run the `record` function to start your recording.
+7. Now the rpi and AnimRec configuration are fully set up!
+Simply run the `record` function to start your recording.
 For some examples of running above code, [see below](#examples), the [scripts folder](https://github.com/jolleslab/AnimRec/tree/master/scripts), and the [notebooks folder](https://github.com/jolleslab/AnimRec/tree/master/notebooks) in the repository.

 <a name="examples"></a>Running AnimRec